wilsonmar/Salesforce/README.md

    But email is not sent to the username, so you can use something unique such as wilsonmar-234@jetbloom.com where -234 is unique to another developer instance.

- 2) When your email arrives, click on the link.
+ 2) When the email "Your Developer Edition Login Information" arrives, click on the link to change password.

     PROTIP: Use the unique portion in your password to make it easier to remember.